 Three notes payable with balances totaling \$3,194,415.83 as of December 31, 1974, have been made in the name of the General Conference Corporation of Seventh-day Adventists on behalf of certain subsidiary organizations as outlined in the Balance Sheet Footnotes No. 1.
 These notes are entered as liabilities on the records of the subsidiary organizations only.
-Principal and interest payable of the land of the property of the subsidiary organizations only.
-Principal and interest payable of the land of the property of the subsidiary organizations only. ments are made directly to the lender by the subsidiary organiza-
+Principal and interest payments are made directly to the lender by the subsidiary organizations.

-In our opinion, as staff auditors of the General Conference of In our opinion, as staff auditors of the General Conference of Seventh-day Adventists, with the exception noted above, the accompanying balance sheets of the Owned and Non-owned Funds of December 31, 1974, and notes appended thereto, and the comparative statements of income and expense and the comparative balance sheets for the quinquennium 1970-1974, present fairly the financial position of the General Conference Corporation of Seventh-day Adventists as of December 31, 1974, and the results of its operations for the five years then ended, and in conformity also with the applicable policies of the Seventh-day Adventist church in all material aspects.
+In our opinion, as staff auditors of the General Conference of Seventh-day Adventists, with the exception noted above, the accompanying balance sheets of the Owned and Non-owned Funds as of December 31, 1974, and notes appended thereto, and the comparative statements of income and expense and the comparative balance sheets for the quinquennium 1970-1974, present fairly the financial position of the General Conference Corporation of Seventh-day Adventists as of December 31, 1974, and the results of its operations for the five years then ended, and in conformity also with the applicable policies of the Seventh-day Adventist church in all material aspects.

-Balance Sheet Footnotes December 31, 1974

-Three notes were made in the name of the General Conference Corporation of Seventh-day Adventists on behalf of subsidiary organizations.
-These notes are entered as liabilities on the rec-ords of the subsidiary organizations only.
-Principal and interest payments are made directly to the lender by the subsidiary or-ganization.
-Balances as of December 31, 1974, are as follows:

-For Riverside Hospital: New York Life Insurance Company

-For Oakwood College: Henderson National Bank of Huntsville, Alabama

-For Bella Vista Hospital, Mayguez, Puerto Rico: First National City Bank, New York Authorized maximum \$1,400,000.00 Total

-Contingent Liabilities

-- Contingent Liabilities

-2. The Corporation has signed as guarantor at the Security Pacific National Bank, Glendale and Wilson Branch, Glendale, California, on a loan authorization of \$2,500,000.00 for the Seventh-day Adventist Communications Center, Newbury Park, California As of December 31, 1974, the amount drawn against this authorization totaled \$2,500,000,00. - The Corporation has signed as guarantor on equipment lease con-tracts for Riverside Hospital, Nashville, Tennessee, the follow-ing amounts as of December 31, 1974:

-U.L.I.
-Leasing, Inc.

-U.S. Leasing Total

-4. The Corporation has signed as guarantor with the Security Pacific National Bank for an open line of credit of \$200,000,00 for Loma Linda Foods Company.
-As of December 31, 1974, \$200,000.00 of this line of credit was in use.

-The Corporation has also guaranteed the following lease agree ments for Loma Linda Foods Company, Riverside, California:

-Security Pacific Leasing Corp., San Francisco, Calif. \$50,000.00 Total authorized \$250,000.00 Security Pacific National Bank.
-La Sierra Branch, Riverside, California Original amount \$18,900.00

-The Corporation has signed as guarantor with the following or ganizations for loans to Loma Linda University, Loma Linda California, with balances as of December 31, 1974, as follows:

-New York Life Insurance Company Security Pacific National Bank, Loma Linda, California Total
+Takoma Park Washington, D.C.
+April 2, 1975

+Pa 96763 GENERAL CONFERENCE CORP OF SEVENTH-DAY ADVENT Balance Sheet Footnotes 1515 December 31, 1974 Three notes were made in the name of the G Corporation of Seventh-day Adventists on be organizations.
+These notes are entered as liat ords of the subsidiary organizations only.
+Pri apaments are made directly to the lender by ganization.
+Balances as of December 31, 1974, half of subsidiary silities on the rec- ncipal and interest the subsidiary or- For Riverside Hospital: New York Life Insurance Company \$1,704,415.83 For Oakwood College: Henderson National Bank of Huntsville, Alabama 150,000.00 For Bella Vista Hospital, Mayguez, Puerto R First National City Bank, New York ico: Authorized maximum \$1,400,000.00 1,340,000.00 Total \$3,194,415.83 C ontingent Liabilities 2.
+The Corporation has signed as guarantor at the National Bank, Glendale and Wilson Branch, na, on a loan authorization of \$2,500,000.00 f Adventist Communications Center, Newbury As of December 31, 1974, the amount drawn a zation torated \$2,500,000.00.
+Glendale, Califor- or the Seventh-day Park, California.
+The Corporation has signed as guarantor on equivacts for Riverside Hospital, Nashville, Tenning amounts as of December 31, 1974: U.L.I.
+Leasing, Inc. \$117,450,00 U.S. Leasing 223,693.30 Total \$341,143.30 The Corporation has signed as guarantor with cific National Bank for an open line of credit Loma Linda Foods Company.
+As of Decemb 000.00 of this line of credit was in use. of \$200,000.00 for The Corporation has also guaranteed the foll- ments for Loma Linda Foods Company, River Security Pacific Leasing Corp., San Francisco, Total authorized \$250,000.00 Security Pacific National Bank, La Sierra Br Riverside, California Original amount \$18,900.00 anch, 4,670.00 5.
+The Corporation has signed as guarantor wit ganizations for loans to Loma Linda Univer California, with balances as of December 31, sity, Loma Linda, New York Life Insurance Company \$7,385,170,94 Security Pacific National Bank, Loma Linda, California Total 720,803.53 \$8,105,974,47

-Comparative Consolidated Statement of Income and Expense-Non-Owned Funds For Years 1971 to 1974 \
+Comparative Consolidated Statement of Income and Expense-Non-Owned Funds